bytefish/bytefish.de/blog/postgres_logical_replication_dotnet.md

 notification?
 Exactely... it's not sent again.

 But PostgreSQL provides a feature called Logical Replication, which was originally developed to keep PostgreSQL standby replicas synchronized.
-PostgreSQL buffers the data change messages in its Write Ahead Log as long as we haven't acknowledged them.
+PostgreSQL buffers the changes in its Write Ahead Log (WAL) as long as we haven't acknowledged them.
 Unacknowledged Notifications will be re-sent to our application.

 The Npgsql documentation writes ...